Cappuccino has been a favorite for decades, but have you noticed newer takes like the wet and dry cappuccino popping up?

 Caffeine content and strength

-Dry and wet cappuccinos, therefore, contain the same amount of caffeine.
+So dry and wet cappuccinos end up with the same amount of caffeine.

 Single and doppio espresso next to each other.